-Finding your jean size can be a challenge, especially when you are dealing with a new fit you've never tried and buying online.
-We get lots of questions about fit, so we thought it would be helpful to publish some more info & practices that will help you make a better choice.
-You may have seen our how to measure page.
-This article will go a little deeper, as well as show you visually where exactly to take the measurements.
+finding your jean size can be a challenge, especially when you are dealing with a new fit you've never tried and buying online. we get lots of questions about fit, so we thought it would be helpful to publish some thorough info & practices that will help you make a confident sizing choice.

-A good long term jean should be VERY difficult to button up.
-Even if tighter jeans are not your style, trust me, they will loosen up quickly.
-If you put on a pair of selvage jeans and they are comfortable and easy to button at first, they will quickly become a saggy mess as they slowly stretch in areas that are stressed.
-You can expect around an inch of stretch in the waist over time.
-By not washing or soaking your jeans for a few weeks of wear, the stretch will happen quicker.
+a good long term jean should be VERY difficult to button up at first. even if tighter jeans are not your style, trust me, they will loosen up quickly. if you put on a pair of selvage jeans and they are comfortable and easy to button at first, they will quickly become a saggy mess as they slowly stretch in areas that are stressed. you can expect around an inch of stretch in the waist over time. by not washing or soaking your jeans for a few weeks of wear, the stretch will happen quicker.

-Taking the measurements of jeans are the same for men & women, selvage, stretch, canvas or anything else.
-Below are photos showing the areas where we take our measurements.
-We recommend you do this to your favorite pair of jeans or slacks, and compare them to the charts on each product page.
-Find the size that is close to what measurements you take and you'll probably be pretty close to a great fitting jean.
-You can find all of our measurements on each product page under the 'sizing + fit' tab.
+below is a video showing how to measure, followed by photos showing the precise areas where we take our measurements. we recommend you do this to your favorite pair of jeans or slacks, and compare them to the charts on each product page (click the 'size + fit' tab). find the size that is close to what measurements you take and you'll probably be pretty close to a great fitting jean.

 Measure the Waist *multiply number by 2

 if you have any specific fit or sizing questions, our team would love to help. drop an email to: firstname.lastname@example.org or stop by our flagship workshop and store location in cincinnati.